terefang/kuritsuku/README.md

 # KURITSUKU

-Japanese for *click*, Kuritsuku is a Web-Service-Framework inspired by Apache-Click, JBoss RestEasy and Spring MVC.
+Japanese for *click*, Kuritsuku is a Web-Service-Framework inspired by Apache-Click, JBoss RestEasy and Jodd Web-MVC.

 ## Features